mDOS parser

 SPECTRO or STABSPECTRO?

 The latest versions of the medusa Detector Operating System (mDOS) store spectra both in a "raw" format (as 512 channels) and in an energy-stabilised format.
 In the latter, each spectrum is shifted in such a way that all peaks arrive at the proper gamma-ray energy.
 This process is called "energy-stabilisation" and used to be a procedure that could only be done in post-processing (using Gamman).
 Now, you can choose whether to use the "raw" spectra, or the energy-stabilised ones.
-You can export the the stabilised spectra by checking STABSPECTRO_xxx in the template manager, and the raw data by checking SPECTRO_xxx.
+You can export the stabilised spectra by checking STABSPECTRO_xxx in the template manager, and the raw data by checking SPECTRO_xxx.